flybywiresim/docs/docs/fbw-a32nx/feature-guides/flypados3/ground.md

 Set this setting to the desired duration of refueling.
 Either instant refueling (Instant - but unrealistic), realistic refuel time (Real) or a middle ground (Fast).

-After starting the engines only "Instant" is available.
+After starting the engines, only "Instant" is available.

 ## Payload Page

-The Payload page allows setting up the payload of the aircraft, board and de-board passengers and load cargo.
+The Payload page allows setting up the payload of the aircraft, board and deboard passengers and load cargo.

 <div style="position: relative;">
     <img src="/fbw-a32nx/assets/flypados3/flypad-ground-payload.png" style="width: 100%; height: auto;" loading="lazy">